geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Fate crowns thy arms, proud mortal; I resign
 " The precious pledge that makes perfection thine;
 " Fool that I was, to risk the chance of arms,
-" My dear bought right, and those unequall'd charms !
+" My dear bought right, and those unequall'd charms!
 " Hence, daring warrior, to thy native land —
 " There boast the triumphs of a mortal hand,
 " By thee subdu'd, a chief the lord of flame,
-" And ocean's king have vainly fought to tame !
+" And ocean's king have vainly fought to tame!

 book vi.
 THE RESTORATION. o 73

-" For thee ! sweet maid, no language can impart 660
+" For thee! sweet maid, no language can impart 660

 " The agony that rends Aibruno's heart.

-" Oh ! that my will, reversing nature's plan,
+" Oh! that my will, reversing nature's plan,

 " My life could shorten to a mortal span,

 " To him resign my wealth, my pomp, my power,

-" So thy bright smile might gild the transient hour !
+" So thy bright smile might gild the transient hour!

-" Mayst thou be blest ! yet hence thy joy remove,
+" Mayst thou be blest! yet hence thy joy remove,

 " Nor swell the tortures of despairing love."